-Textures that are available online, either paid for or free, will generally include a Normal and Bump or Height map included with the basic Color texture.
+Textures that are available online, either paid for or free, will generally have a Normal, Bump / Height, Occlusion map included or available additionally to the basic Color texture.

 Applying a Bump Map

 Applying a Normal Map

 As powerful as this feature is, it’s very easy to setup.
 Just select an image file using the blue folder symbol next to the Texture slot.
 A Bump map doesn’t even have to be black & white, as Enscape will take care of that for you.

 Normal Maps must have an RGB value in them.

 You can switch between using a Bump, Normal, and Displacement map via the Type drop down option.

-Select the Intensity (Bum) or Amount (Normal) of the effect, using the respectively named slider.
-Negative values for Bump Maps. will invert the effect, causing dark areas to stick out and bright areas to be pushed in.
+Select the Intensity (Bump and Displacement) or Amount (Normal) of the effect, using the respectively named slider.
+Negative values for bump maps. will invert the effect, causing dark areas to stick out and bright areas to be pushed in.